Introduction to U.S. loans

 Student Loan Denied Status

 If you fail to satisfy the 150% requirement, you will also be placed on Student Loan Denied status.
+No Title IV aid will be disbursed unless you have made an appeal and the appeal is granted.
 There are no exceptions to this requirement.
 If you are in a 120-credit bachelor degree program and have attempted in excess of 180 credits including transfer credits, you are no longer eligible for financial aid.

 Reinstatement of financial aid after you have been placed on Student Loan Denied status may be achieved in one of the following ways:

-You attend Concordia University, pay for tuition and fees without the help of government financial aid, and do well enough in the course work to meet all the Satisfactory Academic Progress standards.
+1-) You attend Concordia University, pay for tuition and fees without the help of Title IV financial aid, and do well enough in the course work to meet all the Satisfactory Academic Progress standards.
 You regain aid eligibility in a probationary status.

 You may appeal your "Student Loan Denied Status" if it can be determined that an unusual or extraordinary situation affected your academic progress.
 An example of an unusual or extraordinary situation would be a death in the family or a serious illness.